CrispNCrispy/Blockchain_Project/README.md

 - Query 1 - Peronal Details Query and application - Displaying the personal details and status of the patient
 - Query 2 - All Latest Details Query and applicaiton - To display all current world state details of the patient

-#### Work to be done:
-- Create couchdb container
-- Implement data masking

 ## Usage Instructions

 ### Installation Instructions